-The Artificial Intelligence Laboratory conducts sophisticated information systems research and has attained significiant contributions in machine learning, visualization, knowledge management, and many other areas of endeavor.
-Our latest research projects include:
+The Artificial Intelligence Laboratory conducts sophisticated information systems research and has made significant contributions in machine learning, visualization, knowledge management, and many other areas.
+Our current work includes:

 A major goal for healthcare-related IT is to develop trusted healthcare systems that offer relevant decision support to clinicians and patients, and in particular, provide “just in time, just for me” advice at the point of care.

 This NSF-funded Data Infrastructure Building Blocks pilot demonstration project is intended to make available a wide range of data sets useful for the study of intelligence and security informatics.

 E-commerce applications present unique challenges and opportunities for developing various data mining, text mining, and web mining techniques for business intelligence and knowledge management purposes.

 Nanotechnology holds the promise of revolutionizing a wide range of application areas and has been recognized by most countries as critical to a nation's future technology competence.

 |Intelligence and Security Informatics

 The development of advanced information technologies, systems, algorithms, and databases for national security-related applications, through an integrated technological, organizational, and policy-based approach.

 The AI Lab Dark Web project is a long-term scientific research program that aims to study and understand the international terrorism (Jihadist) phenomena via a computational, data-centric approach.

 To develop text mining and data mining techniques to support automated extraction and inference of regulatory pathways from biomedical literature and experimental data.